pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/finance/ESG_Sustainability_Report_2024.md

 # ESG and Sustainability Report 2024
-**Gamma Communications PLC**
+**Snowmobile Telco PLC**

 ## Executive Summary

-Gamma is committed to responsible business practices and sustainable growth.
+Snowmobile Telco is committed to responsible business practices and sustainable growth.
 This report outlines our Environmental, Social, and Governance (ESG) performance in 2024, demonstrating progress towards our Net Zero 2040 target and commitment to stakeholder value.

 ---